Table of Contents

 9. Aaron Finch

 Back in 2013, Finch scored 156 in a T20i against England.
-He has an impressive eight centuries in this format and remains a destructive batter at international and domestic levels.
+He has an impressive eight centuries in this format and he was one the most destructive batters at international and domestic levels.

 10. Andre Russell

 The man known as Dre Russ is, perhaps, the most destructive ‘death overs’ batsman in world cricket.
-In the T20 format, Andre Russell will often come in with less than ten overs left but that doesn’t prevent him from compiling some high individual scores.
+In the T20 format, Andre Russell will often come in with less than ten overs left, but that doesn’t prevent him from posting some high individual scores.

 11. Alex Hales

-His 116 against Sri Lanka in 2014 remains a national record and it’s one of five hundreds that Hales has scored in this format.
-While an England recall seems unlikely, his strike rate in excess of 146 means that Alex Hales will continue to feature in franchise T20 cricket for many years to come.
+His 116 against Sri Lanka in 2014 remained a national record for nine years, and it’s one of seven hundreds that Hales has scored in this format up to March 2025.
+While he may have retired from international cricket, his strike rate in excess of 145 means that Alex Hales will continue to feature in franchise T20 competitions for many years to come.

 12. Glenn Maxwell